posit-dev/setup-air/README.md

 |---------------|----------------------------------------|
 | `air-version` | The version of Air that was installed. |

-## Quick start
+## Example actions

-If you'd like to use Air to enforce style on your repository, the easiest way to get started is to use usethis to copy one of the following example actions from `examples/` into your `.github/workflows` folder.
+If you'd like to use Air to enforce style on your repository, use usethis to copy one of the following example actions from `examples/` into your `.github/workflows` folder.

 ### Format with GitHub Suggestions